waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Current Strategy: Stop Team Rocket
 - Method: Clear the restricted floors of the Radio Tower and stop the broadcast.
 - Status: Arrived on 4F.
-Battling Rocket Girl with Calcifer (Typhlosion).
-Oddish is almost down.
+Currently clearing trainers.
 - Path: Radio Tower 4F -> Radio Tower 5F.
 - Tactical: Use stairs at (12, 0) on 4F to reach the top floor (5F).